Caleb9/syno-photo-frame/README.md

 album is very large, and the startup-shutdown schedule is short, potentially the slideshow might never reach some of the later photos in the album.
-The `--order random-start` option solves the problem by starting the slideshow at randomly selected photo.
+The `--order random-start` option solves the problem by starting the slideshow at randomly selected photo, then continuing normally (in order of shooting date).
 Adding this option to the startup schedule will start at a different photo every time.

+Alternatively use `--order random` to display photos in completely random order.

 ### Auto Brightness